MewsSystems/gitbook-connector-api/operations/restrictions.md

 Adds new restrictions with the specified conditions.

-The added restrictions by this endpoint match the restrictions sent in the request.
-If consecutive restrictions are sent with the exact same conditions and exceptions, no attempt at merging them into a single restriction is made.
+**Important:** If consecutive restrictions are sent with the exact same conditions and exceptions, no attempt at merging them into a single restriction is made.
+This means that there can be a large number of restrictions per service, leading to sub-optimal performance.
+A quota limit of 150000 has been introduced for this reason.
+To mitigate the issue, the preferred way to add restrictions is new operation [set restrictions](#set-restrictions).
+The new operation is currently marked as 'Restricted' and subject to change as part of beta testing, but in time we expect that to replace [add restrictions](#add-restrictions).

 This means that there can easily be a big number of restrictions per service, leading to sub-optimal performance.
 Quota of **150000** has been introduced for this reason.